 To respond to a court or administrative order, or a subpoena;

-To a law enforcement official to report a crime on agency premises.
+To a law enforcement official to report a crime on agency premise

 USES AND DISCLOSURES THAT REQUIRE AN AUTHORIZATION:

 The following categories describe when an authorization is required by you prior to release of information.
 The release of information must be consistent with the authorization provided.